 The programme is aligned to three key priority areas: Rural Development; Township Revival; and Youth and Women Empowerment

-A panel of experts, comprising KZN Economic Development, Tourism and Environmental Affairs (EDTEA), SEDA, SARS, LED Managers from different municipalities, Amakhosi Traditional Council, Inkombandlela Verification Agency and KZN Department of Transport, provided key answers to the questions posed during these workshops
+Launched in 2015, the outreach programme traversed KwaZulu-Natal from Port Shepstone, Harding and Umlazi in the South to the Midlands, Ulundi, KwaDukuza, Eshowe, Empangeni, Richards Bay and even further north to Manguzi, Jozini and Pongola and Mbazwana.
+A panel of experts, comprising KZN Economic Development, Tourism and Environmental Affairs (EDTEA), SEDA, SARS, NYDA, LED Managers from different municipalities, Amakhosi Traditional Council, Inkombandlela Verification Agency and KZN Department of Transport, provided key answers to the questions posed during these workshops

-One of the objectives was aimed at gathering key insights from the women themselves on obstacles and challenges they face in business.
-Across the province, it was discovered that they faced similar challenges in starting, sustaining and growing their businesses.
+Across the province, it was discovered that women in SMMEs faced similar challenges in starting, sustaining and growing their businesses.

 Access to markets, access to finance, access to business support and marketing and sales were the key challenges.
 Obtaining funding was hindered by a lack of understanding of setting up business banking accounts, registering businesses, compiling sound business plans, obtaining tax clearance certificates and building collateral, in order to engage with financial institutions and access markets and tender.

 421nominations were received this year (2017) an improvement from the 121 that were received in 2016.

 A stringent selection process by an expert independent panel, was guided by an evaluation of various criteria including the following: Registered Business, 100% Women Ownership, BBBEE & SARS compliance, Sustainability, Promoting job creation, Community impact etc.